zhaouv/gameclock/docs/README.md

 * handleElapsedMainTime: `Function` reference
     - Called when the main time ends, and when a phase ends in `clockMode` 'incrementBefore', 'incrementAfter' and 'delay' - this is when 'mainTime' 'secondaryTime' or 'tertiaryTime' ends.
 * handleElapsedPeriod: `Function` reference
-    - Called when: in `clockMode` 'byo-yomi' when a period ends, or `clockmode` 'delay` when the delay ends.
+    - Called when: in `clockMode` 'byo-yomi' when a period ends, or `clockmode` 'delay' when the delay ends.
 * handleInit: `Function` reference
     - called automatically whenever player clocks are initialized (from changing the initialTime or other core settings)
 * handleMadeMove: `Function` reference